unitejs/cli/docs/roadmap.md

 # Module Types

 * Add ES6
-* Auto wrap libraries with UMD that don't support AMD/SystemJS/CommonJS
+* Auto wrap libraries with UMD that don't support AMD/SystemJS/CommonJS if using different loader

 # CI